Hey, That's My Data! Token-Only Dataset Inference in Large Language Models: Background

-\para{Defender Capabilities.} We assume that the dataset owner: \begin{itemize} \item Has \emph{black-box} access to the target LLM \textit{only} via a label-only interface.
-That is, the owner can query the LLM with custom prompts but observes \textbf{only the top-1 output tokens} (or text), without receiving logits or log probabilities. \item Has the ability to \emph{fine-tune} the target LLM on a custom dataset.
-Many commercial and open-source LLM providers (e.g., OpenAI GPT-3.5) offer fine-tuning APIs without disclosing the model's internal parameters. \item Owns a known \textbf{validation set} that is guaranteed \emph{not} to be in the LLM's training corpus (e.g., newly created material).
-This validation set provides a baseline for measuring output distribution shifts after fine-tuning on data believed to be novel to the model. \end{itemize}

-\para{Adversarial Constraints.} The LLM provider may impose several constraints to hide or obfuscate potential data usage: \begin{itemize} \item \emph{Logit/Probability Obfuscation}: The provider may refuse to expose intermediate logits or log probabilities, thus preventing conventional logit-based inference techniques. \item \emph{Output Manipulation}: The provider might attempt to alter or randomize token selection at inference time to mask overfitting signals or to reduce the consistency of the model's predictions on suspicious data. \item \emph{Fine-Tuning Limitations}: Fine-tuning options might be restricted in duration, the number of training steps, or model capacity changes.
-The provider could also charge fees that practically limit the number of fine-tuning experiments the dataset owner can conduct. \end{itemize}

-\para{Our Assumptions.} Despite these adversarial behaviors, we make the following assumptions to enable our \ourmethod{} approach: \begin{itemize} \item \textbf{Fine-Tuning Access}: The LLM provider's API genuinely updates the model's weights or parameters when fine-tuned on a dataset supplied by the owner.
-That is, fine-tuning is not a mere prompt-engineering trick but a procedure that modifies the model's internal states. \item \textbf{Reliable Queries}: The owner can issue queries (both before and after fine-tuning) using the suspicious dataset's testing subset, and the model will generate outputs consistent with its current state. \item \textbf{Validation Ground Truth}: The dataset owner can supply a validation dataset that is definitively known to be \emph{absent} from the model's training.
-This dataset provides a baseline for judging the typical amount of output shift induced by \emph{truly novel} data during fine-tuning. \end{itemize}

-\para{Attack Surface and Desired Protections.} Under the above constraints, the dataset owner aims to detect unauthorized usage of their data, even if the model provider has taken steps to conceal overfitting signals.
-By using only label-only queries, the owner limits the provider's ability to hide membership signals through log probability obfuscation.
-Additionally, by comparing fine-tuning behaviors on suspicious data versus known non-member data, the owner gains a statistical basis to distinguish between the two classes of datasets.
-Hence, the threat model centers on the owner's ability to perform a robust dataset-inference test under minimal signals and potential adversarial interference from the LLM provider.
+\para{Adversary and Goals.} We consider an adversarial LLM provider who may have trained on proprietary data without consent.
+The \emph{dataset owner} seeks to determine whether their data was used in training under restrictive query conditions, even if the provider withholds log probabilities or manipulates outputs to conceal unauthorized usage.

+\para{Defender Capabilities.} The dataset owner has black-box access to the target LLM through a token-only interface, observing only outputs from \emph{greedy decoding} (i.e., top-1 completions).
+No logits, confidence scores, or token probabilities are exposed.
+The defender can fine-tune the LLM via publicly available APIs and possesses a validation set that is guaranteed not to be included in the model’s training corpus.
+Such non-member data is realistic in our setting, as dataset owners typically have access to private or newly generated content (e.g., internal documents or post-collection data) that is unlikely to appear in pretraining corpora.
+This non-member set serves as a baseline for measuring output distribution shifts.